Umuzi-org/ACN-syllabus/content/coding_aptitude_assessment/coding_challenges/task_8/_index.md

 title: 'Coding aptitude assessment challenge: Task 8'
 ---

 Make a function to convert any number into hours and minutes.
-It should print the result.
+It should return a string showing the numbers of hours and minutes.

 Here are some sample inputs and outputs:

-- 71 will print “1 hour, 11 minutes"
+- 71 will return “1 hour, 11 minutes"
-- 133 will print “2 hours, 13 minutes"
+- 133 will return “2 hours, 13 minutes"
-- 1 will print "0 hours, 1 minute"
+- 1 will return "0 hours, 1 minute"

 **Most people get this question wrong!**